GovTechSG/adex-ug/User Guide/Dashboard.md

 ![Image not Available](/assets/Fig35a.png)

 The newly created team is subjected to System admin approval.
 Once approved, the newly created team will appear under **Teams I manage** tab.
 Now you are the creator of this team, your role is Team admin.
-Now as Team Admin you can approve or reject members via **Join team request**.
+Now as Team Admin you can approve or reject **Join team request**.

 **Note:**

-*User cannot create a team which already exists in ADEX.
+*User cannot create duplicate teams*.
-***For example**: Team name: QA already exists in ADEX, if user tries to create a duplicate team name : QA, then system won't allow to create, instead user need to rename the Team name: QA to QA1 or any name and now if user tries to create a new team name: QA then system will allow user to create.
+***For example**: Team name: QA already exists in ADEX, system wont allow to create team name: QA*.

 - Once you sent **Create new team** request to System admin, your team name will be shown under **My requests** tab with **status=Pending**.

 ![Image not Available](/assets/Fig35c.png)

-- When System admin rejects your **"Create new team"** request, you could view the team **status=Rejected** under **My requests** tab.
+- When System admin rejects your **Create new team** request, you could view the team **status=Rejected** under **My requests** tab.

 ![Image not Available](/assets/Fig35d.png)